siddjai/siddjai.github.io/index.md

  - Discrete Structures, A
  - Number Theory, A+
  - Abstract Algebra, A
- - Combinatorics & It's Applications, A
+ - Combinatorics & Its Applications, A
  - Competitive Programming 1, A
  - Linear Algebra, A-